The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 A fourth set of conventions or strategies relate to the connections between sentences.

-According to one convention, where a sentence is used in English to explain a previous sentence but the connection is not made explicit, the construction というものだ to yū mono da 'it is the fact that' is typically used to clarify the connection.
-The two sentences from Ishigami's letters are a good example of this:
+According to one convention, where a sentence is used in English to explain a previous sentence without an explicit connection, the connection must be made explicit.
+Two sentences from Ishigami's letters are a good example of this:

 Fukitsu na yokan ga suru.
 Anata ga watashi o uragitte iru no de wa nai ka, to yū mono da.